FaresMehanna/Linux-Shell/README.md

 ```

 * Implementation of Singly Linked List with Arrays Handles the storage of the sequential data in the Shell.
-* Hash Map used when faster access to the memory needed.
+* Hash Maps used when faster access to specific data in the memory needed.